antvis/G6/docs/manual/middle/combo.en.md

 order: 8
 ---

 Node Combo is a new feature for V3.5.
 The [node group](/zh/docs/manual/middle/nodeGroup) is also available.
-We recommend to use Combo for node grouping. <a href='' target='_blank'>Demo</a>.
+We recommend to use Combo for node grouping. <a href='/en/examples/item/defaultCombos' target='_blank'>Demo</a>.
 <br /><img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*AngFRpOo4SAAAAAAAAAAAABkARQnAQ' width=600 alt='img'/>